learn-co-curriculum/dsc-running-jupyter-locally/README.md

 > **Note:** *To stop a Jupyter Notebook, go to your command line where the notebook is running and press the **control** key + the letter **c*** (**`ctrl`**+**`c`**).

 Then click on the `index.ipynb` file which is the Jupyter Notebook we will be using in this and future labs and lessons.
-This will open a new tab where you will see the same content from Learn!
+This will open a new tab where you will see the same content you saw in IllumiDesk on Canvas!

 ## Summary